-- 1. Up to six teams will be considered for selection as semi-finalists (Step 2 above) following which the Judges will select the finalists in this year's competition. - Support for travel to the ISDC in Dallas-Frisco, Texas, USA will be provided for semifinalist teams totaling up to USD \$1,500 per team in expense reimbursement, with the actual amount to be determined based on the location at which the student team is based. - Support for travel to the IAC 2023 will be provided for the finalist teams totaling up to \$4,000 per team in expense reimbursement, with the actual amount to be determined based on the location at which the student team is based. - 4.
+- 1. Up to six teams will be considered for selection as semi-finalists (Step 2 above) following which the Judges will select the finalists in this year's competition. - Support for travel to the ISDC in Los Angeles, California, USA will be provided for semifinalist teams totaling up to USD \$1,500 per team in expense reimbursement, with the actual amount to be determined based on the location at which the student team is based. - Support for travel to the IAC 2024 will be provided for the finalist teams totaling up to \$3,000 per team in expense reimbursement, with the actual amount to be determined based on the location at which the student team is based. - 4.
 For teams that are unable to attend events above due to travel restrictions, cash prizes will be awarded; these cash prizes will not exceed 50% of the travel support amount per team as shown above.
 Specific amounts will be determined on a case-by-case basis. - 5.
-IAC 2023 submitted papers and presentation slide decks from all teams will be posted on the SPACE Canada website to become part of the literature of space solar power for the dissemination of knowledge for the benefit of the public. - 6.
-As a prize, team leads for each finalist team will also be invited to attend the Space Generation Congress 2023, the SGAC's annual meeting held in conjunction with the International Astronautical Congress.
+IAC 2024 submitted papers and presentation slide decks from all teams will be posted on the SPACE Canada website to become part of the literature of space solar power for the dissemination of knowledge for the benefit of the public.

-If you would like to receive more information about the updated 2023 SSP student competition, please contact us at: competition@spacecanada.org
+If you would like to receive more information about the updated 2024 SSP student competition, please contact us at: competition@spacecanada.org

-The deadline for abstract submission of 2023 project team proposals is April 23, 2023.
+The deadline for abstract submission of 2024 project team proposals is April 26, 2024.
 Thank you and be safe.